COMBSS: Best Subset Selection via Continuous Optimization: Continuity and Gradients of the Objective Function

 \section{Continuity and Gradients of the Objective Function}

-In this section, we first prove that the objective function $g_{\lambda}(\m w)$, defined in \eqref{eqn:cost_fun}, is continuous on $\reals^p$ and then we derive its gradients.
-En-route, we also establish the relationship between $\hbeta_{\m s}$ and $\tbeta_{\m t}$ which are respectively defined by \eqref{eqn:hbeta} and \eqref{eqn:beta_tilde}.
-This relationship is useful in understanding the relationship between our method COMBSS and the exact optimization \eqref{eqn:dbss}.
-The detailed proofs of all the results in this section are available in Appendix~\ref{app:Proofs}.
+In this section, we first prove that the objective function $g_{\lambda}(\m w)$ of the unconstrained optimization problem \eqref{eqn:uccbss} is continuous on $\reals^p$ and then we derive its gradients.
+En-route, we also establish the relationship between $\hbeta_{[\m s]}$ and $\tbeta_{\m t}$ which are respectively defined by \eqref{eqn:hbeta} and \eqref{eqn:beta_tilde}.
+This relationship is useful in understanding the relationship between our method and the exact optimization \eqref{eqn:dbss}.